 #3.
 Segment Your Audience

-Example: A fashion brand sends a Memorial Day email with swimwear deals only to U.S. subscribers who browsed summer styles in the last 30 days.
+Example: A fashion brand sends a memorial day email with swimwear deals only to U.S. subscribers who browsed summer styles in the last 30 days.

 Tip: Use basic filters in your email platform to segment by country or state.
 If you don’t already track this data, consider asking for location info during signup.